Reading Time: 9 minutes

 Tuesday – chest and shoulders

 Those rest days aren’t lazy days, though, because you also need to fit in cardio.
 Most plans include 30 to 60 minutes of cardio five days a week to help you lose fat.
 Use your strength training rest days to do cardio.
 Double up and do both weights and cardio three days a week and suddenly you have no true rest days.

 Even if you are a trainer yourself, it doesn’t hurt to work with a coach or someone experienced in fitness competitions if this is your first time.
 Training for figure or physique is different from training for good fitness or athletic events.
 Someone with experience can help you craft the right plan for you and keep you motivated and on track.

-What and how you eat is a crucial part of getting a lean, defined, and muscular body.
+When you're working toward a fitness competition, what and how you eat is a crucial part of getting a lean, defined, and muscular body.
 Again, if this is your first time through, work with someone who has done it before or at least have an initial consultation with a nutritionist to help you make a diet plan.